Vivekanand-R/Industry-Outlook/README.md

 ![image](https://github.com/user-attachments/assets/8c31463b-a6eb-4931-9d14-01a15a85dd9a)

-**Investment** is not just about Money, Its about "**Time**" as well, if you are working for a Major economies with 5-10% of your life time, it better to be worth it.
+**Investment** is not just about Money, Its about "**Time**" as well, if you are working for a Major economies/companies with 5-10% of your entire life time, it better to be worth it.
 Focused on Expats:

 Here are the five major factor's, which we can use before making any investment decision: